 This was my very 1st K-drama so it holds a special place in my heart.
 I watched it because I love Jung Woo-sung (the guy who played in A Moment to Remember) & he was amazing in it.
 It's a little sad, but heartwarming & romantic as well.
 You should give a go!
 Also if you want to read my review of it you can check it out here:

-What are you planning to watch next?
+What are you watching now?

 Glad you enjoyed Nameless Gangster!
 I 1st watched it at a film festival last year & I just had to learn more about Ha Jeong Woo after seeing it so I went online to look him up.
 That's how I discovered Gooddrama.net & the world of drama! :)